Smatek1001/AI_DnD/Characters/PCs/Vaelin_Shadowleaf.md

 * Level Progression / Multi-classing
 	* My first level up will be to multi-class into Warlock
 	* I will continue to take levels in Warlock until 3-5
+	* Desired Multi-classing:
 		* Rogue (Assassin): Assassinate
 		    * story: trained in spy-craft for espionage and assassination
 		* Warlock (Archfey Patron): Pact of the Chain, Pact of the Tome
+			* Vaelin's obsession with arcane mysteries and occult knowledge lean into this
 		    * story: patron and/or familiar is a mentor for magic and arcane knowledge
 		* Ranger (Gloom Stalker) 5: Dread Ambusher, Umbral Sight, extra attack
 		    * story: learning espionage in wilderness areas
 		* Fighter 2: action surge
 		* Wizard (Illusionist)
 		* Artificer (Armorer)
 * Languages: Goblin, Orcish, Deep Speech, Draconic, Sylvan

 ### Envisioned Character Arcs / Moral Shifts: